Individual and/or Group Grants

 There are currently no State or other funds for professional development.
 The Professional Development Office usually receives a small budget augmentation for mini-grants to assist faculty and classified staff with conference or workshop expenses.
-See the Faculty Mini-Grants for 2012-13 flyer for directions and details.
+See the Faculty Mini-Grants for 2013-14 flyer or the Classified Staff Mini-Grants for 2013-14 flyer for directions and details.

 Professional Development continues to provide speakers and workshops on campus using local experts throughout the academic year.
 See the CRC Calendar for current offerings.